 3. Fertilize or Repot Your Plant

 A healthy Aloe vera plant is more likely to produce the bright flowers you are looking for.
-To be healthy, an Aloe vera needs soil that can provide it with adequate nutrients.
-By either giving your plant fertilizer to replenish the old soil's vitamins and minerals or repotting it to give it new soil and a new supply of nutrients, you can keep your plant healthy and watch it grow.
+Aloe vera needs soil that can provide it with adequate nutrients.
+By either giving your plant fertilizer or repotting it, you can keep your plant healthy.

 Another way to encourage Aloe vera plants to bloom is by propagating them.
 The Aloe vera plant has bulbs that grow off of the main plant; you can and should remove them if you want a flowering plant.
 By taking away the additional bulbs, you give the main plant more energy to put into producing those tall, beautiful flowers.